April 2026

 WhatsApp has become one of the most widely used communication platforms in India, with hundreds of millions of users relying on it daily for personal conversations, business communication, and customer support.

 For many people, WhatsApp is already the primary layer through which they interact online.
 Now, the platform is introducing a major shift: usernames instead of phone-number-based identity.
+This follows the broader shift we covered in WhatsApp Business becoming India's default communication channel.

 In the upcoming update, users will be able to interact through unique usernames rather than sharing their phone numbers.
 This marks an important shift in how identity works within messaging platforms.